dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXGeoPostalCode| The postal code the given domain's hosting server's are located in |
 | $AVOTXGeoCountryCode| The country code (2 alphanumeric characters) of the domain's hosting server location |

-### Domain Malware Report
+### Retrieve Domain Malware Report

 Malware samples analyzed by AlienVault Labs which have been observed connecting to the given domain.

+- input : A Domain name

 ```
 _fetch $Domain from testingintegrations limit 1
 >>_lookup alienvaultotx get_domain_malware_report $Domain
 ```

+###### Sample walkthrough video for domain malware report

 [![Get Domain Malware Report Walkthrough Video](readme-media/GIFs/get_domain_malware_report.gif)](https://youtu.be/wcd80u6tbeI)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|